glentner/python-102/docs/source/tutorial/logging.rst

 Module Level Logging
 ^^^^^^^^^^^^^^^^^^^^

 Let's update our code to include logging.
-When you're developing a Python package, you don't want to duplicate code in each module.
+When you are developing a Python package, you don't want to duplicate code in each module.
 Instead, let's create some generic code in a `logging` module.
-We could just add it right along side our existing module, but it might be a good idea to create a distinct `core` sub-package for generic code separate from our business-logic.
+We could just add it right alongside our existing module, but it might be a good idea to create a distinct `core` sub-package for generic code that is separate from our main business-logic.
 That way, we can add things later (like configuration file handling) and not clutter our top-level API.

 .. code-block:: none